#

 Callbacks include sending POST and GET requests to the remote server and invoking user scripts from the UniConfig shell.

-The following are required to use callbacks:
+The following is required to use callbacks:

 - Necessary YANG modules - YANG modules that are required by the callbacks.